top of page

 Physical Appearance: Reddish-brown coat with white spots year-round, a long tail with white underside (raised when alarmed), and slightly smaller ears than Black-tailed Deer.

-Tracks: Hoof Prints are about 2–3 inches long, broad, heart-shaped with slight splay, demonstrating walking or bounding patterns.
+Tracks: 2–3 inche long, broad, heart-shaped hoof-prints with slight splay, demonstrating walking or bounding patterns.

-Scat: Droppings are small, rounded pellets, tightly clustered piles, often found in open grassy areas and mixed forest edges.
+Scat: Small, dark brown or black, rounded pellets, tightly clustered piles, often found in open grassy areas and mixed forest edges.

 Feeding Signs: Feeds on a wide variety of grasses, crops, shrubs, with a browsing height up to 4–4.5 feet, and similar clean twig snipping as Black-tailed Deer (45 degree angled snips), but more generalist feeding behavior.